lin-jennifer/site-academic/content/courses/PS210/Week3.md

 When designing a study, your **sample** is a selection of the units in the population and it should resemble the entire group of interest.
 There are many ways to pick a sample and there are positives and negatives of each method

-1. **Sampling of Convenience**: Select cases that are easily accessible
+1. **Sampling of Convenience**: Select cases that are easily accessible.

 	a.
 EXAMPLE: Stand outside of dining hall and interview everyone trying to go in

     b.
 EXAMPLE: Polls on FOX, CNN, etc.

 2. **Quota Samples** are where you modify the convenience sample to make it more like the population

     a.
 This is also known as **non-probability sampling**

     b.
 This is often used in online survey marketplaces and Amazon Mechanical Turk

     c.
 EXAMPLE: The COVID States Project: https://covidstates.org/
         - We want to know political attitudes and behaviors of people in each US State
         - We conduct online samples to get respondents from each US State
-        - Each state has a quota of 300-500 per wave, depending on size
+        - Each state has a quota of 300-500 per wave, depending on size.
         - Within each state, we do race, gender and age cross tabs so that each bucket gets a fix number equivalent to their percent in the state.

 3. **Random Sampling** is where each case has an equal and known probability of being selected

     a.
 Also known as **Probability Sampling**

     b.
 Often done by Random Digit Dialing

     c.
 EXAMPLE: Kaiser Family Foundation (Random Digit Dialing)

     d. **Law of Large Numbers**: Random Sampling gives us a good approximation of the population with a large enough population

     e.
 Types of Random Samples:
-        1. **Simple Random Sample**: Each person has the same probability of being included
+        1. **Simple Random Sample**: Each person has the same probability of being included.
-        2. **Cluster Sample**: Group participants into meaningful subgroups and select the subgroup to its entirety
+        2. **Cluster Sample**: Group participants into meaningful subgroups and select the subgroup to its entirety.
-        3. **Stratified Random Sampling**: Group participants into meaningful subgroups and select samples from the subgroup where EACH member of the subgroup has the same probability of selection
+        3. **Stratified Random Sampling**: Group participants into meaningful subgroups and select samples from the subgroup where EACH member of the subgroup has the same probability of selection.

 ### Issues with Surveys